Cicero-MF/sktest/README.md

 ## Running the Test

-The test will run with default options (http://www.google.com/-n 5) and no extra headers if none are specified.
+The test will run with default options (http://www.google.com/ -n 5) and no extra headers if none are specified.

 ```shell
 $ ./sktest http://www.google.com/ -n 5